 LEAD - WHAT IS IT

-Lead has been mined, smelted, and compounded for thousands of years.
-Lead is a neurotoxin metallic element that was historically used in paints, gasoline and plumbing materials for many years.
-Lead was easy to work with for a variety of purposes, which is why mining and smelting of lead has caused millions of tons to be spread into our environment.
-Lead poisoning occurs only when too much lead accumulates in the body.
+Lead has been mined, smelted, and used in various applications for thousands of years.
+It is a neurotoxic metallic element that was historically found in paints, gasoline, and plumbing materials.
+Due to its versatility and ease of use, extensive mining and smelting activities have released millions of tons of lead into the environment.
+Lead poisoning occurs when excessive amounts of lead build up in the body, posing serious health risks.

-Lead is very dangerous for children under the age of six because it is absorbed more readily into their blood and stored more easily in their bones and internal organs.
-Lead can be absorbed by the body, primarily through the lungs and stomach.
-If a child is overexposed to lead it can cause disastrous consequences including the possibility of irreversible brain and nervous system damage.
-Lead poisoned infants, children, and fetuses can suffer from permanent learning disabilities, behavioral problems, hearing problems, developmental delays, reduced hand-eye coordination and other serious health conditions.
-Even children who appear healthy can have lead poisoning.
-If you think your child or other family members may be at risk, contact your physician or local health department for testing, immediately.
+Lead is especially dangerous for children under the age of six, as their bodies absorb it more easily, storing it in their bones and internal organs.
+Lead primarily enters the body through inhalation or ingestion, posing severe health risks.
+Overexposure to lead can result in irreversible brain and nervous system damage.
+Infants, children, and fetuses affected by lead poisoning may experience permanent learning disabilities, behavioral issues, hearing impairments, developmental delays, reduced hand-eye coordination, and other serious health problems.
+Even children who appear healthy can have elevated lead levels.
+If you suspect your child or any family member may be at risk, contact your physician or local health department immediately for testing.

 Lead paint that needs immediate attention